 How to Calculate Betting Odds Well

-For example, if we choose between two bets for which we will repeat 10 times and with the same expected value of 14%.
+For example, if we choose between two bets for which we will repeat 10 times and with the same arithmetic average of 20% return on investment.

 References